 Which Dog is for You?

-A four-legged companion in your life can bring a bounty of rewards.
+A four-legged companion in your life can bring a lot of rewards.
 Not only does a pet offer love and affection, but they can help keep your immune system strong, reduce depression, even lower blood pressure.
-Part of finding the right dog, of course, is getting to know yourself.
+Part of finding the right dog, of course, is looking at your current lifestyle.
 What hobbies do you enjoy?
-Is the dog meant for you, the kids, or grandma?
-A dog should be for life — the dog’s life — so think hard about the pooch you hope to have, before getting one.
+Are you an indoor or outdoor person?
+Is the dog meant for you and/or the kids, or grandma?
+A dog should be for life, or at least the dog’s life, so think hard about the pooch you hope to have, do your research, before getting one.

 Dogs for Fitness Buffs

-If you love the great outdoors, you probably want a canine companion that shares your joy.
-Just about every dog loves to get out and about, but breeds that adore long daily walks or vigorous exercise tend to be medium-large breeds, including Doberman pinschers, Rottweilers, Irish and English setters, Weimaraners, Border collies, most pointers, German shepherds, and Dalmatians.
+If you love the great outdoors, you probably want a dog that shares your joy.
+Just about every dog loves to get out and about, but breeds that adore long daily walks or vigorous exercise tend to be medium to large breeds, including Doberman pinschers, Rottweilers, Irish and English setters, Weimaraners, Border collies, most pointers, German shepherds, and Dalmatians.
+Another smaller breed that is not afraid of exercise is the good old Staffi!!

 Dogs That Love Kids